 The Fragmented Hardware Description Language (FHDL) is the lowest layer of Migen.
 It consists of a formal system to describe signals, and combinatorial and synchronous statements operating on them.
-The formal system itself is low level and close to the synthesizable subset of Verilog, and we then rely on Python algorithms to build complex structures by combining FHDL elements and encapsulating them in "fragments".
+The formal system itself is low level and close to the synthesizable subset of Verilog, and we then rely on Python algorithms to build complex structures by combining FHDL elements.
 The FHDL module also contains a back-end to produce synthesizable Verilog, and some structure analysis and manipulation functionality.
-A VHDL back-end [vhdlbe] is in development.